New York City Department of Correction: Command Structure

 The Commissioner is the highest-ranking official in the agency and is in command of all uniformed and civilian personnel.

-Equipment and vehicles
+Powers and Authority

+Under New York Criminal Procedure Law (CPL), 2.10 Corrections Officers are Peace Officers and are afforded a limited range of authority.

 Firearms

 Correction officers are trained in the use of a firearm, but are only armed on certain post assignments due to the potential threat of prisoners overpowering an officer.
 On duty firearm is provided (Smith & Wesson 5946 DAO) however should the member elect there is a list of authorized firearms such as Glock pistol.
 For officers hired before March 1994, the model 10 & 64 revolvers are still used.

-Correction officers are New York State Peace Officers with authority to make warrantless arrests, issue summonses, carry and use a firearm & can optionally carry a firearm off duty after 6 month service & written permission from Commanding officer.
-Officers' options include their duty firearm or Glock 26 for off duty use.
+Uniforms

+NYCD Officers wear a similar uniform to other New York City Law Enforcement Agencies in dark-blue style.

+Different uniforms exist for different units, such as ESU.